rubymotion-community/Joybox/README.md

 ## Core Classes

-For building games, the core classes are Directory, Scene, Layer, and Sprite.
+For building games, the core classes are Director, Scene, Layer, and Sprite.

 For more info, see: [cocos2d Basic Concepts](http://www.cocos2d-iphone.org/wiki/doku.php/prog_guide:basic_concepts)